 - Golfers are the most likely candidates for death by lightning.

-According to an eight-year study conducted by the NOAA between 2006 and 2013, it was boaters, not golfers, who were most likely to be struck and killed by lighting.
+According to an eight-year study conducted by the NOAA between 2006 and 2013, it was boaters, not golfers, who were most likely to be struck and killed by lightning.
 The figures from the study show that fishermen were three times more likely to be killed by lightning strikes than golfers.
 Soccer, farming/ranching, and yard work all saw more fatalities than golf (which had a total of eight deaths).
 (Source)

 - Wearing rubber shoes can make you immune to lightning strikes.